viniciusyoshioka/react-native-selection-mode/README.md

     - Another option is to call `setIsSelectionMode` with the new value when changing the selected data with this function.
 However, the usage of
     `setIsSelectionMode` is not recommended.

     **Obs.**: When using selection mode, its recommended to select the items id instead of items value.
-Use the items data from the original array Prefer primitive types like `string` or `number`.
+Use the items data from the original set.
+Prefer primitive types like `string` or `number`.

 - `select`